daveestaaqui/MahlerSignalsBot/docs/post-deploy-report.md

 - Tests: not yet summarized in this stub.
 - Endpoints: live checks skipped from this environment due to DNS/network limits.

-This system provides automated market analysis for informational purposes only and does not constitute financial, investment, or trading advice.
+This system provides automated market analysis for informational purposes only and does not constitute personalized financial, investment, or trading advice.

 ## Run at 2025-11-08 11:58:10 UTC